-ACOM received its Private School licensure from the Alabama Department of Postsecondary Education in December 2011 and provisional accreditation with the ability to recruit students from the Commission on Osteopathic College Accreditation on July 1, 2012.
+ACOM received its Private School licensure in 2011, and subsequently its provisional accreditation with the ability to recruit students from the Commission on Osteopathic College Accreditation on July 1, 2012.
 ACOM was built as a free-standing facility in Dothan, Alabama.
 Construction was completed in May 2013, and the College celebrated its historic grand opening on July 29, 2013.
 ACOM's inaugural class began classes on August 5, 2013 and graduated in May 2017.